miragejs/graphql/README.md

 ### Example: Deleting a Person

 If you read the section on automatically resolving mutations, you'll know that Mirage GraphQL can automatically handle conventional mutations that delete records.
 However, in our example schema, the `deletePerson` mutation is unconventional.
 It returns `Boolean` instead of a `Person`.

-In this case, we need to implement a resolver but just like in the example of sorting people, we can leverage Mirage GraphQL's default behavior.
+In this case, we need to implement a resolver.

 In the Mirage server setup: